This document presents the system requirements for the various parts of the Mendix Platform.

 The following frameworks are automatically installed (if necessary):

 - Microsoft Visual C++ 2010 SP1 Redistributable Package

 - Microsoft Visual C++ 2013 Redistributable Package

 - Java Development Kit 1.8

-If you want to use TortoiseSVN in combination with the Modeler, download the latest version 1.7.x from the Sourceforge page.
+If you want to use TortoiseSVN in combination with the Desktop Modeler, download the latest version 1.7.x from Sourceforge.

-The Team Server is implemented using Subversion and the Modeler uses the HTTPS protocol to communicate with that server.
-To access the Team Server from within the Modeler, the network at your location needs the following settings:
+The Team Server is implemented using Subversion, and the Modeler uses the HTTPS protocol to communicate with that server.
+To access the Team Server from within the Desktop Modeler, the network at your location needs the following settings:

-- Microsoft Windows Server 2008 SP2 or newer
+- Microsoft Windows Server 2008 SP2 and above

 - Red Hat Enterprise Linux 6, Red Hat Enterprise Linux 7